 Take advantage of your chance to live and learn in one of the most beautiful and livable cities in the world—Sydney!
-You’ll enjoy Sydney’s comfortable climate (warm summers and mild winters), world-renowned beaches (think: Bondi, Manly, and Coogee beaches), and iconic spots around the city (Sydney Opera House, Sydney Harbour Bridge, and the Royal Botanical Gardens).
+Enjoy Sydney’s comfortable climate (warm summers and mild winters), world-renowned beaches (think: Bondi, Manly, and Coogee beaches), and iconic spots around the city (Sydney Opera House, Sydney Harbour Bridge, and the Royal Botanical Gardens).

 Sydney will also be your classroom.
 Enjoy the city’s robust music scene with a performance at the world-renowned Sydney Opera House.
-Visit one of the many museums, such as the Museum of Contemporary Art or the Art Gallery of New South Wales, to see some of the country’s great works of art.
+Visit one of the many museums, such as the Museum of Contemporary Art or the Art Gallery of New South Wales to see some of the country’s great works of art.
 Soak in the beauty of Sydney’s landscape by walking the path from Coogee to Bondi Beach—or better yet, climb to the top of the Sydney Harbour Bridge.
 Welcome to study abroad!

 IES Abroad’s mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 That is why we partnered with Macquarie University.

+If getting involved and making friends with Aussie students are high on your study abroad to-do list, Macquarie University is the choice for you.
 Founded in 1967, Macquarie takes pride in its commitment to innovation, hands-on learning, and community leadership.
 Its student body—with more than 30,000 students, including almost 9,000 international students—is one of the most diverse in Australia, and internationalization is a core component of the University’s mission.

 Macquarie University fancies itself as Australia’s “innovative university.”
-The University’s commitment to innovation is reflected in many hands-on, community-based, and interdisciplinary opportunities.
+The University’s commitment to innovation is reflected in many hands-on, communitybased, and interdisciplinary opportunities.
 The University is known for research in such areas as Mathematics, Computing and Information Technology, Genes and Ecosystems, Cognitive Sciences, Management and Finance, Earth and Planetary Geosciences, Linguistics, and Social Theory.
 The University’s Research and Development Park has led the way in Macquarie’s strong connection with the Australian and international business communities.

 Business, Commerce, Economics, Finance, and Statistics